appsocially/AppSocially-iOS-SDK/README.md

 #AppSocially SDK

-Optimized User Acquisition funnel for iOS + Dashboard
+Optimized User Acquisition funnel for iOS + Growth Dashboard

 ## Overview
 AppSocially provides app builders with an in-house "Growth" team.
 These tools mirror the best user-acquisition practices from companies like AirBnB, Facebook and Uber.